-- (a) AAVAS shall carry out 'Money Laundering (ML) and Terrorist Financing (TF) Risk Assessment' exercise periodically to identify, assess and take effective measures to mitigate its money laundering and terrorist financing risk for clients, countries or geographic areas, products, services, transactions or delivery channels, etc. The assessment process should consider all the relevant risk factors before determining the level of overall risk and the appropriate level and type of mitigation to be applied.
-While preparing the internal risk assessment, AAVAS shall take cognizance of the overall sector-specific vulnerabilities, if any, that the regulator/supervisor may share with AAVAS from time to time. - (b) The risk assessment by the AAVAS is documented along with periodicity of risk assessment in Risk Management Policy of Aavas. - (c) The outcome of the exercise shall be put up to the Risk Management committee of the Board and should be available to competent authorities and self-regulating bodies.
+- (a) AAVAS shall carry out 'Money Laundering (ML) and Terrorist Financing (TF) Risk Assessment' exercise periodically to identify, assess and take effective measures to mitigate its money laundering and terrorist financing risk for clients, countries or geographic areas, products, services, transactions or delivery channels, etc.The assessment process should consider all the relevant risk factors before determining the level of overall risk and the appropriate level and type of mitigation to be applied.
+While preparing the internal risk assessment, AAVAS shall take cognizance of the overall sector-specific vulnerabilities, if any, that the regulator/supervisor may share with AAVAS from time to time. - (b) The risk assessment by the AAVAS shall be properly documented and be proportionate to the nature, size, geographical presence, complexity of activities/structure, etc. of the AAVAS.
+Further, the periodicity of risk assessment exercise shall be determined by the Board of the AAVAS, in alignment with the outcome of the risk assessment exercise.
+However, it should be reviewed at least annually. - (c) The outcome of the exercise shall be put up to the Board or any committee of the Board to which power in this regard has been delegated, and should be available to competent authorities and self-regulating bodies.

 AAVAS shall apply a Risk Based Approach (RBA) for mitigation and management of the identified risk and should have Board approved policies, controls and procedures in this regard.
-AAVAS shall implement a CDD programme, having regard to the ML/TF risks identified (by the Aavas itself) and the size of business, for mitigation and management of the identified risk.
 Further, AAVAS shall monitor the implementation of the controls and enhance them if necessary.